JoakimLindbom/Volume-assembly-Whammy/README.md

-# Volume control assembly for Whammy headphone pamplifier
+# Volume control assembly for Whammy headphone amplifier
 Or actually for any amplifier using the ALPS potentiomenter.

  ![Side view](https://user-images.githubusercontent.com/3755877/154145331-b57656e8-d09c-4a42-b203-445de5511728.png)